New Hampshire Alzheimer's Care Facilities

 Saint Ann Rehabilitation And Nursing Center

-Saint Ann Rehabilitation And Nursing Center is a facility for Alzheimer’s and dementia care that provides services in Dover, NH and Strafford county.
-Saint Ann Rehabilitation And Nursing Center offers 54 memory care units.
-Saint Ann Rehabilitation And Nursing Center can be toured at 195 Dover Point Road in the 03820 zip code and provides amenities such as daily recreation, flexible visiting hours and 24-hour care.
+Saint Ann Rehabilitation And Nursing Center is a facility for Alzheimer’s care that offers services in Dover, NH and Strafford county.
+Saint Ann Rehabilitation And Nursing Center includes 54 secured Alzheimer’s care units.
+Saint Ann Rehabilitation And Nursing Center can be toured at 195 Dover Point Road in the 03820 zip code and offers amenities like color-coded rooms, Alzheimer’s programs and personalized care plans.

-Call (888) 320-4476 to speak to a local memory care advisor in New Hampshire and explore all of your options.
+Call (888) 320-4476 to speak to a local memory care advisor in New Hampshire and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

-Full list of Alzheimer's care facilities in New Hampshire:
+List of Alzheimer's care, dementia care, memory care and assisted living facilities in New Hampshire:

 Security in New Hampshire Alzheimer’s Care Homes